 “Laundry Daze” by sculptor Paul Guilmette of Port Charlotte, FL.- The “clothes” are fashioned from “upcycled” parts of washers, dryers, refrigerators and automobiles.
-It is designed as a kinetic display as the “clothes” move in correspondence to the wind.
+It is designed as a kinetic display as the “clothes” move in harmony with the wind.

 Paul is a retired business owner and holds numerous US patents.
 His engineering skills, combined with his passions for sailing, aviation, and all things wind-driven, led him to design his unique kinetic wind vanes.
 These have won Best Windvane multiple times at the international Whirlygig Festival in Nova Scotia, Canada.

-“My inspiration for “Laundry Daze” was conceived in a road trip thru the state of Maine.
+“My inspiration for “Laundry Daze” was conceived in a road trip through the state of Maine.
 I saw colorful clothes swaying in the breeze on a clothesline next to a discarded dryer.
-It evoked memories of gentler times and a bygone era” beach sand.
+It evoked memories of gentler times and a bygone era.”

 Artist: Paul Guilmette

 Size: 18’L x 6’D x 7’H. It stands short of the ground by 3′